surferwat/google-maps-orientation-of-panorama/README.md

 ## Description

-Google Maps API implementation to determine whether a panorama is left of, in front of, or right of an origin point.
+Google Maps API implementation to determine whether a subject panorama is left of, in front of, or right of a map center point.

 ## Installation